nenasedk/pRTJOSS/paper.md

 ---

 # Summary
-The pRT codebase has undergone significant updates since its initial publication in `@molliere2019` A retrieval module combining the pRT spectrum calculations with the `MultiNest` `[@feroz2008; @feroz2009; @feroz2013]`and `Ultranest` `[@buchner2014]` samplers has been included to streamline retrievals of exoplanet atmospheres in emission and transmission.
+The `petitRADTRANS` (pRT) codebase has undergone significant updates since its initial publication in `@molliere2019` A retrieval module combining the pRT spectrum calculations with the `MultiNest` `[@feroz2008; @feroz2009; @feroz2013]`and `Ultranest` `[@buchner2014]` samplers has been included to streamline retrievals of exoplanet atmospheres in emission and transmission.

+SUMMARY HERE
 # Statement of need
+Retrievals are important.
+Faster sampling using nested sampling.
+Unique in ability to do c-k, line by line, transmission and emission, or any combination thereof.
+Widely used in the community (e.g. ...)
+# petitRADTANS Retrieval Module
+Brief Intro

 Multiple datasets can be included into a single retrieval, with each dataset receiving its own `RadTrans` object used for the radiative transfer calculation, allowing for highly flexible retrievals where multiple spectral resolutions, wavelength ranges and even atmospheric models can be combined in a single retrieval.
 Each dataset can also receive scaling factors (for the flux, uncertainties or both), error inflation factors and offsets.
 Several atmospheric models are built into the `models` module, allowing for a wide range of P-T, cloud and chemistry parameterizations.